Remembering the Irish

 Details of the area he saw battle in are here.
 There is also a photo of the cemetery he is buried in, it is an incredibly well maintained place, as are all CWGC graves.
 My relative was one of the lucky ones, his body was actually identified and he has his own grave, unlike hundreds of thousands whose names appear on memorials like the Menin Gate in Ypres.

-15 thoughts on “Remembering the Irish”
+15 responses to “Remembering the Irish”

-1. In 1998, I took a tour around the Ypres area of Belgium, just something to do some Sunday, and having lived there for a while, I felt that it was somewhere you should go.
+In 1998, I took a tour around the Ypres area of Belgium, just something to do some Sunday, and having lived there for a while, I felt that it was somewhere you should go.

 As far as I know, none of my more immediate family fought there – but it’s hard to say as we lost contact with some of them anyway.
 At any rate, there was still, at that stage, a portion of the trenches maintained by some guy with an absolutely amazing museum.
 In particularly, he had a horrifically graphic collection of sepia negative viewfinder photographs (the sort of thing I had as a toy with views of the world in it when I was a child).
 Although the summer hadn’t been wet that year, the bottoms of the trenches were still pretty wet.
 I still feel cold thinking of men having to fight in there.
 We went up to Tyne Cot Hill Cemetery afterwards, and in that cemetery, something like 80% of the graves have no names.
 Known Only To God.
 The first headstone I happened upon with a name was the same family name as mine.
 A weird sort of coincidence, I suppose.